 Youngsters always utter the next one, which means “whatever!”
 Following it is an expression when you are exasperated and the nicest thing you can say is, “it’s a lot of nonsense.”

 Ça te dit?/Ça vous dit? translates to either “(Are) You up for it?” or “sounds good?”
 The last one can mean one of these English expressions: “your guess is as good as mine,” ”God knows why” or ”for whatever reason.”

 It is fascinating to hear the French speak because the language itself is lovely.

-Brief history of the French Language
+Brief history of the Evolution of French Language Dialects

 When you think of the French language, you think of the Gauls that inhabited a Western European region in the past, which included Belgium and the France that we know today.
 French came from the ancient Gaulish language, although there are no traces left today.

 The Gaulish language is a Celtic language, which was spoken before the Romans came and conquered the area in the 2nd and 1st centuries before Christ.
 That put an end to the Gaulish language and the reason why French became a Romance language – it’s because they were forced to speak in the way the Romans speak.